 Material Girl: Aah, for someone my age there are any number of songs which instantly transport you back to the 80s.
 Big synthetic drum blasts and funky beats – as soon as that riff comes in, you’re already back there and when the vocals come in there’s no coming back.
 It’s all very cheesy, almost deliberately so, with Madonna both mocking and praising the materialistic lifestyle.
 The chorus is perfect, and the verses are pretty catchy too.
 Of course, we could do without all the squeaks and squawks, but it was the 80s.
 The production here is excellent, much higher quality.
 The song feels a little stretched, possibly for video purposes, but it never out stays its welcome.

 Angel: Plinky plonky.
 Laughs.
 Hmm, I don’t recognise this one so far.
 Fairly catchy and sultry vocals.
 Vocals get more bizarre as the song goes on.
-Chorus is ok, not overly strong.
+Chorus is okay, not overly strong.
 There’s a nice synth break in the middle, another laugh which manages to not be as cheesy as you would think, so well done for that.

 Like A Virgin: One of the most recognisable songs of the decade, and possibly Madonna’s signature song.
 Opening with honking synths it’s another which instantly grabs hold.
 Madonna sings in a high register, and both verse and chorus melodies are catchy.
 The lyrics fitted perfectly with Madonna’s image at the time, as an independent strong woman.
 Musically it crosses that line between pop and dance brilliantly – a song just as good to listen to in the bedroom, on the dance floor, on your Walkman.

 Over And Over: Drums.
 Fast paced blaps.
 More synth.
 It’s another I don’t recognize.
 It’s good fun hearing all these 80s songs which you didn’t hear first time around, or forgot about as they all manage to pull back memories.
 I was only a toddler when this albums came out, but nevertheless, the music was replayed on TV and radio for years.
-Anyway, not many hooks on this one, the chorus is ok, but it’s definitely mid-album filler.
+Anyway, not many hooks on this one, the chorus is okay, but it’s definitely mid-album filler.

 Love Don’t Live Here Anymore: Ah yes, I remember this one, and it is of course a cover.
 Given the synth treatment, it’s probably Madonna’s first ‘dark’ song with its desolate lyrics about loss.
 The vocals are fine at the high ranges, but things get a little strange for those lower notes.
 Nevertheless, the arrangement blending strings, synth, guitars, and booming drums gives that timeless 80s feel, and it sounds a little like something Roxette would have done.
 The song threatens to drag on a little bit, but Madonna brings it back by some fine yelping and howling for the final moments.